|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 On the Right Track

-Walking is by far the most popular sporting/leisure activity of the French and as with many things in France, it is well organised.
+Walking, which includes hiking and rambling, is by far the most popular sporting/leisure activity of the French and as with many things in France, it is well organised.
 The GR routes, Grandes Randonnées, have been in existence for more than 60 years.
 Lines are painted on rocks, trees, walls and posts – red and white for hiking routes and red and yellow for GR de Pays which are easier but longer circular routes.
 One single yellow line marks the shorter PR Promenade et Randonnée routes.
 Over the whole country, the network of paths offers nearly 180.000 km of routes.
-The Fédération Francaise de Randonnée Pédestre (FFRP) maintain these paths and markings so that everyone can discover France’s regions and natural history in complete safety.
+The Fédération Francaise de Randonnée Pédestre (FFRP) maintain these paths and markings so that everyone can discover France’s regions and natural history with peace of mind.

 The Topo-guides, published by the FFRP give details of the individual walks, maps, distances between each stage, timing, where to stay etc. in French.